OCULAR IRRITATION ASSAYS |

 - Human cells are derived from neonatal, adolescent, or aged donors

-- Cytokine expression or release (LDH, PGE-2, interleukins) can be
+- Cytokine expression or release (LDH, PGE-2, interleukins) can be measured

 - Low serum or serum free protocol options are available